Al-un/al-un.fr/blog/content/articles/wip/vue-styling.md

 publicationDate:
 ---

-# How I want my Vue.js app and components to be styled.
+# How I Want my Vue.js App and Components to be Styled.

-First of all, why having conventions related to styling when there is so much flexibility?
-Because there is too much flexibility and the habits are here to avoid any form of overhead.
+Why have conventions related to styling when there is so much flexibility?
+Because there is too much flexibility and the following habits are an attempt to avoid any form of overhead.

 While a personal project can be styled on-the-fly, with some acceptable inconsistencies, in a professional context, a simple "hey, align this text that way" can become a nightmare.
 Where should I write the styling?
 Should I use a grid or a flexbox?
-Should I hardcode the value or calculate it?
-Conventions are here to solve this problem and at the same time, make the output more predictable.
-When there are multiple ways to implement some UI design, having a deterministic approach makes collaboration easier: from code conflict to code review, it makes things much easier when everyone is on the same page.
+Should I hard-code the size value or calculate it?
+Conventions are here to solve this problem and at the same time, making the output more predictable.
+When there are multiple ways to implement an UI design, having a deterministic approach makes collaboration easier: from code conflict to code review, having everyone is on the same page is key for a smooth cooperation.

 ## CSS Pre-processor: choice of SCSS

-Modern CSS is quite powerful and its full capabilities solve most of our common issues.
-For professional application though, I like to go with SCSS, or pick any CSS pre-processor of your choice.
+Modern CSS is quite powerful and its full capabilities solve most of our common issues, especially if you only need to support evergreen browsers.
+For professional applications though, I like to go with SCSS, or pick any CSS pre-processor of your choice.
 Main reasons are:

-- Most front-end developers are used to it so having SCSS reduces the friction when on-boarding a new front-end developers.
+- Most front-end developers are used to it so having SCSS reduces the friction when on-boarding a new front-end developer.
 - SCSS features such as variables or mixins helps in styling clarity.

 ### SCSS setup

 SCSS setup is luckily quite straightforward now.
 If you are writing a Vue 3 application, it is likely that Vite is your bundler.
-In this case, the setup is as easy as installing Sass:
+In this case, the setup is as easy as installing `sass`:

 ```sh
 npm install --save-dev sass
 ```

-Conversely, when using webpack, the good old `sass-loader` is here to help:
+Conversely, when using webpack, the good old `sass-loader` tags along:

 ```sh
 npm install --save-dev sass-loader sass